bitcoinlayers/bitcoinlayers/SELFSUBMIT.md

 - Add project logo to public/logos.
 Please ensure that the file's name matches the "slug" in the [layername]json file and is in png format
 - Submit a PR and prosper :sunglasses:

+Please include any relevant documentation, and source viewable code, with your submission.

 ## Self-submit information on your project that requires a soft-fork

 When submitting a review, please follow the process below: